Kuri-DLQ/kuri/README.md

   view    -- View Kuri Dashboard
 ```

-To deploy the Kuri DLQ service run the kuri deploy command and you will be prompted with the following initializing questions.
+To deploy the Kuri DLQ service, run the `kuri deploy` command and you will be prompted with the following initializing questions.
 1. `Choose a starting template` -- you can either choose for Kuri to create a "Main Queue and DLQ" for a brand new project or if you want to add Kuri to an existing project that already has a main queue select the "DLQ Only" option.
-If you choose "DLQ Only" you will be prompted to provide your existing main queue url.
+If you choose "DLQ Only", you will be prompted to provide your existing main queue url.
 2. `What is your AWS region?` -- provide your AWS Region.
 This needs to be the same region that your project is deployed in and your AWS CLI is configured to.
 3. `Would you like to see notifications from Kuri in Slack?` -- if you choose to receive a Slack notification when a message appears in your Kuri dead-letter queue, provide your Slack API Webhook Path.
 For more details see: https://api.slack.com/apps